 No matter how much you’ve spent for the antenna or the amplifier, if you choose the wrong coax then you’re dead done.
 Nothing is going to work for you.

 By choosing the wrong coaxial cable I mean not choosing a pure copper central conductor wire.

-Copper Clad Aluminum, Copper Clad Steel, Copper Clad Copper and Pure Copper Central Conductor.
+Copper Clad Aluminum, Copper Clad Steel, Copper Clad Copper, and Pure Copper Central Conductor.
 Among all pure copper central conductors is the one you should choose.

-You must avoid cheap coaxial cable that is mostly CCC ones, which have a lot of mixed brass material within.
+You must avoid cheap coaxial cable which is mostly CCC ones, which have a lot of mixed brass material within.
 These are the cables that usually come with antennas or amplifiers in the box.

-Spending a little more and sticking to a good coaxial cable like RG6 Quad Shield cable is going to save you a lot of headache in the future for sure.
+Spending a little more and sticking to a good coaxial cable like RG6 Quad Shield cable is going to save you a lot of headaches in the future for sure.
 So be wise while choosing the cable.